exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 [2, 1]
 ```

-It is also possible to assign multiple valuables with the same value
+It is also possible to assign multiple variables to the same value:

 ```python
 >>> a = b = 1